faizanahemad/eva/assignment-4/readme.md

 **Preprocessing**

-1. Image Normalization,
+1. Image Normalization

 **Architecure**

-1. Receptive Field
+2. Receptive Field
-2. Kernels and how do we decide the number of kernels?
+3. Kernels and how do we decide the number of kernels?
-3. 3x3 Convolutions,
+4. 3x3 Convolutions,
-4. How many layers,
+5. How many layers,
-5. 1x1 Convolutions,
+6. 1x1 Convolutions,
-6. Concept of Transition Layers,
+7. Concept of Transition Layers,
-7. Position of Transition Layer,
+8. Position of Transition Layer,
-8. MaxPooling,
+9. MaxPooling,
-9. Position of MaxPooling,
+10. Position of MaxPooling,
-10. The distance of MaxPooling from Prediction,
+11. The distance of MaxPooling from Prediction,
-11. When do we stop convolutions and go ahead with a larger kernel or some other alternative (which we have not yet covered) SoftMax,
+12. When do we stop convolutions and go ahead with a larger kernel or some other alternative (which we have not yet covered)
+13. SoftMax

 **Early Validation**

-12. How do we know our network is not going well, comparatively, very early
+14. How do we know our network is not going well, comparatively, very early
-13. When to add validation checks
+15. When to add validation checks

 **Regularization**

-14. DropOut
+16. DropOut
-15. When do we introduce DropOut, or when do we know we have some overfitting
+17. When do we introduce DropOut, or when do we know we have some overfitting
-16. Batch Normalization,
+18. Batch Normalization,
-17. The distance of Batch Normalization from Prediction, (Batch Normalization should be added before the predication layer) Number of Epochs and when to increase them,
+19. The distance of Batch Normalization from Prediction, (Batch Normalization should be added before the predication layer)

 **Optimising Training**

-18. Batch Size, and effects of batch size
+20. Batch Size, and effects of batch size
+21. Number of Epochs and when to increase them
-19. Adam vs SGD
+22. Adam vs SGD
-20. Learning Rate,
+23. Learning Rate,
-21. LR schedule and concept behind it
+24. LR schedule and concept behind it
-22. ReduceLRonPlateau
+25. ReduceLRonPlateau
-23. EarlyStopping
+26. EarlyStopping